 A Guide to Buying a Fixer-Upper

 Just about anytime is a good time to buy a fixer-upper, especially if you acquire the property for less than everything else around it.
 Unlike other residential properties, fixer-upper prices aren't so contingent on the temperature of the local real estate market—be it hot, cold, or neutral.
 However, what happens after the purchase can be a nightmare or a profitable whopper of a deal.
 The secret to making it a success lies in getting the place checked out by a host of specialized inspectors, learning how to evaluate the repairs, and choosing the right property in the first place.

 The Ideal Fixer-Upper

-The perfect fixer-upper is the home that everybody will want in the future but that nobody wants right now.
+The perfect fixer-upper is the home that everybody will want in the future but nobody wants right now.
 Most homebuyers, especially first-timers, demand a home in pristine condition, a turnkey property that's ready for occupancy.
 The irony is that many imperfections that turn people off—peeling paint, worn carpets, or dated fixtures—are easily correctable.
 Yet because they're tough to see past, a home suffering from them often languishes on the market.

 Remember, if you make a purchase offer for a fixer-upper at the right price, you start making money the day you close.
 And that's even before you consider the potential for big resale profit.
-The time to think about selling is the day that you buy, even if you have no immediate plans to move.
+The time to think about selling is the day you buy, even if you have no immediate plans to move.

 Location and Layout

 Not all fixer-uppers have potential.
-Whether a particular ugly duckling can turn into a swan depends on several matters.
+Whether a particular ugly duckling can turn into a swan depends on several factors.

 The first is location, location, location, as the real estate saying goes.
 Don't buy a fixer-upper situated on a busy intersection, next to a school, or across the street from an entrance to a landfill—in other words, the sort of undesirable locale that sinks even houses in tip-top shape.
-Do seek out fixers in desirable or up-and-coming neighborhoods.
+Seek out fixers in desirable or up-and-coming neighborhoods.
 Examine the surrounding homes and how they are maintained.
 Do they look well-cared-for and mostly owner-occupied?